DevPool Communication Guidelines

 Silence is Golden

-- Do not ask for work in the Ubiquity DevPool chat, instead comment on the issues directly.
-Select work by commenting on ONE issue of interest at a time (spam comments will be penalized)
+1. Do not ask for work in the Ubiquity DevPool chat, instead self assign on the issues directly, by opening up a draft pull request to them.

 First Impressions Matter